Tokmac Nguen

-Tokmac Chol Nguen (South Sudanese Nuer pronunciation: /[nwen]/; born 20 October 1993) is a professional footballer who plays as a winger for Swedish side Djurgårdens IF.
+Tokmac Chol Nguen (South Sudanese born 20 October 1993) is a professional footballer who plays as a winger for Japanese J2 League side Tochigi City.
 Born a South Sudanese refugee in Kenya, he plays for the Norway national team.

 Club career

 In Norway

 Nguen made his debut for Strømsgodset on 28 August 2011 against Fredrikstad.
 The game ended 1–1.

 He was injured most of the 2012 season, and only played four minutes in one match as a sub.
 In 2013, when his team became champions, he was subbed on in two matches, with a combined 17 minutes of play.
 In 2014 he was used as a sub in three matches, playing 76 minutes in total, as well as a cup game.

 On 6 August 2014, he was loaned out to 1.
 Divisjon club Bærum for the remainder of the 2014 season.

 On 10 August 2015, he was loaned out to Tippeligaen club Mjøndalen for the rest of the 2015 season.